pennane/bachelors-thesis/code/pragmatic_fp_questions.md

 Of course devs without said experience will not agree.
 And thats fair.

 In actual FP languages, reducing and folding are super nice and powerful due to generalizations with algebraic data structures, but, yeah, that's not the case in JavaScript.
+For loops are fine if they are in a function :D

 ## Questions